davidqwertyuiop/smart_irrigation/README.md

 DHT type is just different
 - To control a relay system and water pump, this function allows the flow of water on the soil  if the moisture is low with the press of a toggle button
+- This application also changes Languages on the home screen

 A new Flutter project.